cs1430-GANET/ganet/README.md

-DO NOT push the data file to repo as it is too large
+DO NOT push the data folder to repo as it is too large. gitignore should have data/